- Arts & Culture

 Excellence in Arts Awards

-The Brighton Excellence in Arts Committee is pleased to announce the recipients of the 2019 awards.
-These cultural arts champions will be honored at a reception on Monday, October 21, 2019 at 6:30 pm at Eagle View Adult Center.
+The Brighton Excellence in Arts committee is pleased to announce the recipients of the 2019 awards.
+These cultural arts champions were honored at a reception on October 21, 2019.
 The Excellence in Arts Awards are funded by the Brighton Cultural Arts Commission, Lodging Tax, and SCFD.
 The awards reception is open to the public, and we encourage you to come and honor our recipients:

 HELEN RODRIGUEZ- VISIONARY